unoplatform/workshops/uno-bootcamp/modules/07-Working-with-Uno/README.md

 ### UI implementations

 1. 🎯 Visit the source code of where XAML controls can be found - [uno/src/Uno.UI/UI/Xaml][src-unoui-ui-xaml].
-2. 🎯 Note usage of partial classes and the naming the convention of `MyControl.cs`, `MyControl.iOS.cs`, `MyControl.Droid.cs`, `MyControl.wasm.cs`.
+2. 🎯 Note usage of partial classes and the naming the convention of `MyControl.cs`, `MyControl.iOS.cs`, `MyControl.Android.cs`, `MyControl.wasm.cs`.

 ### Source code generation